Remove People From Photos: 6 Clients, One Editable Canvas

 How Retainer Pricing Has Changed Because Production Cost Dropped

 Before the editable canvas, a $2,400 monthly retainer covered roughly four finished launch images per month per client.
 After the canvas, the same retainer hour produces several finished assets.
-Voss raised her monthly floor from $2,400 to $3,600 and reframed the deliverable: instead of "four launch images per month," the contract now reads "one consistent visual identity executed across every placement the client launches that month."
+Jordan raised her monthly floor from $2,400 to $3,600 and reframed the deliverable: instead of "four launch images per month," the contract now reads "one consistent visual identity executed across every placement the client launches that month."

 The Outcome in Specific Numbers